solana-labs/solana-program-library/README.md

 ### Environment Setup

 1. Install the latest Rust stable from https://rustup.rs/
-2. Install the latest Solana command-line tools from https://docs.solana.com/cli/install-solana-cli-tools
+2. Install Solana v1.4.5 or later from from https://docs.solana.com/cli/install-solana-cli-tools

 ### Build